jbartolotti/hbic-computing/docs/source/synapse_access.rst

 Accessing Synapse
 ------------------------

+**ATTENTION:** hbic-synapse**2** has been deprecated.
+Please direct your connections to **hbic-synapse.kumc.edu** (no number).
+Direct questions to jbartolotti2 at kumc dot edu.

 Windows
 ----------------------

 #.
 Install `MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_ or your preferred SSH client.
 If you do not have software installation rights on your PC, you may use the Portable edition which contains a stand-alone .exe file that does not need to be installed.
 Otherwise, select the Installer edition.
 #.
 Open MobaXterm and configure a new session.
 Select SSH, ensure X11-Forwarding is checked, and enter the following information:

-   * Remote Host: hbic-synapse2.kumc.edu
+   * Remote Host: hbic-synapse.kumc.edu

    * Username: <your KUMC username> *Note: admins need to login with their sa-USERNAME account*

    .. image:: media/mobaxterm_1.png
      :width: 800
      :alt: A screenshot of MobaXterm.
 A red circle is drawn around the "Session" button on the top row of the application.
 A pop-up window titled "Session settings" is opened, and there is a red circle drawn around the "SSH" tab.
-In the section Basic SSH settings, the field Remote host is circled and contains the text "hbic-synapse2.kumc.edu".
+In the section Basic SSH settings, the field Remote host is circled and contains the text "hbic-synapse.kumc.edu".
 A red circle is drawn around the specify username field.
 The filed is checked and contains an example username, a123b456.
 In the panel below, the "Advanced SSH settings" tab is selected.
 A red circle is drawn around the option X-11 forwarding, and this option is checked.

 #.
-Connect to Synapse by clicking the Sessions tab on the Left, and then selecting the hbic-synapse2.kumc.edu session that you just configured.
+Connect to Synapse by clicking the Sessions tab on the Left, and then selecting the hbic-synapse.kumc.edu session that you just configured.
 Enter your KUMC credentials when prompted.

 Mac OS
 -------------------------